- Keywords: Natural Language Processing, Adversarial Defense

 - Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

-- One-sentence Summary: Model word substitutions at the vector space using convex hull towards robustness.
+- One-sentence Summary: Capture adversarial word substitutions in the vector space using convex hull towards robustness.